DanielTockan/Crypto-Tracker/README.md

 #### Home page - automated carousel

 Initially (as part of the MVP) the homepage was a condensed version of the coin tracker page (see above), displaying the top 5 coins.
-However, as this was achieved early on in the project, I began to implement my stretch goal.
+However, as this was achieved early on in the project, I began to implement this stretch goal.

 This kept with the theme of listing the 5 top coins, however, displaying them via an automated carousel.